 About Heraklion Region

-The Historical Museum of Heraklion deals with the history and folklore of Crete since about 1000 AD, housing among its collections a painting by El Greco, who was born near Heraklion.
+The Historical Museum of Heraklion deals with the history and folklore of Crete since 1000 AD, housing among its collections a painting by El Greco, who was born near Heraklion.

-The typical Cretan farming village of Kamilari, just over one and a half hour's drive from Heraklion, has kept its original character, and remains largely untouched by tourism.
-Kamilari is picturesquely set on a hill, with fabulous panoramic views over the Ida mountains, over the fruitful Messara plain and to the sea beyond.
-Thanks to Greek hospitality, the warm welcome given to children and rural village life, it is the sort of place where one quickly feels at home.
-Alongside the small shops there are Greek tavernas and kafeneions, which will give you a flavour of Cretan village life.
-Around the village there are lots of places to explore, perhaps by setting off on foot along some of the country footpaths, or going further afield by car.
-Among some of the possible outings to choose from are the Minoan archaeological sites at Phaistos and Agia Triada, only 3 km away, and Matala with its famous cliffside caves.
+The kilometre-long sandy beach at the resort of Kalamaki is 2.5 kilometres from the Cretan farming village of Kamilari, which has kept its original character, and remains largely untouched by tourism.
+Kamilari is on a hill, with fabulous panoramic views towards the Ida mountains and over the Messara plain to the sea beyond.
+Alongside small shops there are Greek tavernas and kafeneions, giving a flavour of typical Cretan village life.
+Around the village there are plenty of places to explore on foot along local footpaths, or going further afield by car.
+Some possible outings could be to the Minoan archaeological sites at Phaistos and Agia Triada, only 3 kilometres away, and Matala with its famous cliffside caves.

-Matala is a place saturated in history.
-The town of Matala in ancient times was the second most important of the Minoans.
-It is just over one and a half hour's drive from Heraklion and only 10 km from the famous and atmospheric Minoan site of Phaistos.
+Matala is saturated in history being the second most important Minoan town in ancient times.
+It's just over one and a half hour's drive from Heraklion and only 10 kilometres from the Minoan site of Phaistos.
 Many hundreds of years after the destruction of Phaistos, Matala became the Roman harbour for the town of Gortys.
-Today, a beautiful 300 metre half crescent shaped sandy beach is protected on both sides with great cliffs forming a pretty little bay.
-In the 60's and the 70's Matala became renowned as hippies came from around the world to live in the caves carved out of the cliff sides of the bay.
-These famous Stone Age caves are now undergoing archaeological research and so spending a night in caves is not an option!
+Today the beautiful sandy beach is protected on both sides by high cliffs.
+In the 60's and the 70's hippies came from around the world to live in the Matala caves.
+These famous Stone Age caves are now undergoing archaeological research so, unfortunately, spending the night in a cave is not an option!

-Where to visit
+Cities to visit